Avers-Juppa - Avers-Juf

 Public Transport

-The villages of Juppa and Juf can be reached by PostBus.
-Timetable information under www.sbb.ch.
+The villages Juppa and Juf are accessible by PostBus.
+Timetable information at www.sbb.ch.

 This website uses technology and content from the Outdooractive platform.